FLN Evaluation 2025, check the tholimettu evaluation from here

 Periods for TLP Plans

-It also includes collection and recording of assessment information to: a) guide ongoing teaching and learning. b) record the continuous progress in FLN. c) monitor and evaluate each child’s progress. d) maintain the portfolio of each child’s progress in FLN. e) report achievement to parents and relevant authorities.
+It also includes collecting and recording assessment information to a) guide ongoing teaching and learning. b) record the continuous progress in FLN. c) monitor and evaluate each child’s progress. d) maintain the portfolio of each child’s progress in FLN. e) report achievement to parents and relevant authorities.

-For example, a teacher who observes and records behaviours of a group of children who look at the poster reading and discuss it, is likely to engage in informal assessment of the child’s reading, NISHTHA 3.0 (FLN) writing, speaking, listening, and/or performing behaviours.
-Teachers engage in a multitude of informal assessments each time they interact with their children.
+For example, a teacher who observes and records the behaviours of a group of children who look at the poster reading and discuss it will likely engage in informal assessment of the child’s reading, NISHTHA 3.0 (FLN) writing, speaking, listening, and/or performing behaviours.
+Teachers engage in many informal assessments each time they interact with their children.
 Asking children to write down five lines about the poster they just discussed is a form of informal assessment.

 Tholimettu Evaluation (FLN Evaluation)